m3dwards/longmynd.org/content/sites/long-mynd.md

 **No** overflying farms and horse paddocks/areas when low.

 Essential that **ALL** pilots keep clear of HGs on overshoot.

+Pilots **new** to the site should obatin a site briefing before flying.

 ### **RIGGING AREAS**